EuroIntervention 2023;19:e352-e362. DOI: 10.4244/EIJ-D-23-00282

 Background: TAVI is a widely accepted treatment for patients with severe aortic stenosis (AS).
 Despite the adoption of diverse therapies, opportunities remain to develop technologies tailored to provide optimal acute and potential long-term benefits, particularly around haemodynamics, flow and durability.

-Aims: We aimed to evaluate the safety and feasibility of the DurAVR transcatheter heart valve (THV), a first-in-class biomimetic valve, in the treatment of patients with symptomatic severe aortic stenosis (AS).
+Aims: We aimed to evaluate the safety and feasibility of the DurAVR transcatheter heart valve (THV), a first-in-class biomimetic valve, in the treatment of patients with symptomatic severe AS.

 Methods: This was a first-in-human (FIH), prospective, non-randomised, single-arm, single-centre study.
 Patients with severe, symptomatic AS of any surgical risk and who were eligible for the DurAVR THV prosthesis were recruited; they were assessed at baseline, 30 days, 6 months, and 1 year post-procedure for implant success, haemodynamic performance, and safety.